PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 https://www.rosebikes.com/garmin-hrm-dualtm-heart-rate-chest-strap-2679363

-It should be possible to pair the Garmin HRM Dual to a PC with Matlab and connect the sensor to the example code.
+It should be possible to pair the Garmin HRM Dual to a PC with Matlab and connect the sensor to the Matlab example code.